Razer actually began their business to develop a high-end computer gaming peripheral known as the Boomslang, a gaming mouse.

 If your budget stretches to it, the Razer Blade Pro gaming laptop offers the most complete gaming laptop you can currently buy from Razer.

-To make it even more reachable for the many, Razer have recently released a full HD version of their 4K flagship laptop which retails for a $1000 less than previously, at $1999.
+To make it even more reachable for the many, Razer has recently released a full HD version of their 4K flagship laptop which retails for $1000 less than previously, at $1999.